mwat56/Nele/README.md

         added 'testuser1' to list
     $ _

-The password input is not echoed to the console, therefor you don't see it.
+Again: The password input is not echoed to the console, therefor you don't see it.

-Since we have the `passfile` setting already in our INI file we can forget the `-uf` option for the next options.
+Since we have the `passfile` setting already in our INI file (see above) we can forget the `-uf` option for the next options.

 With `-uc` you can check a user's password: